Sports Coach Logo Sports Coach Training Principles Fitness Components

 • A well-rounded diet and nutrition can help females perform better in sports.

-• A well-planned, healthy diet should supply enough protein to support muscle development and repair while meeting most of an athlete's micro and macro requirements.
+• A healthy diet should supply enough protein to support muscle development and repair while meeting most of an athlete's micro and macro requirements.

 • The foundation of the diet should include foods high in unprocessed carbohydrates, such as whole-grain bread and cereals.